LetsPlayNow/AI-Project/README.md

 # [AI - Project](https://ai-project-new.herokuapp.com/)
 ![One of game sessions](https://user-images.githubusercontent.com/9571479/140824280-6b2bd837-032d-477e-9ecb-f63f84460039.gif)

-> Everyone can write it's own AI.
-This is one of the main ideas of this site.
+> Everyone can write their own AI.
+It is one of the main ideas of this website.
-Worldwide conducted a very interesting competition, commonly referred as [Code Game Challenge](https://habrahabr.ru/post/270953/).
+[Code Game Challenge](https://habrahabr.ru/post/270953/) is a very interesting competition conducted worldwide in many different forms.
-Most of them are held on various programming competitions, like [ACM ICPC](http://icpc.baylor.edu/).
+Most of them are held as side events at various programming competitions, like [ACM ICPC](http://icpc.baylor.edu/).
-They consist in writing the logic of conduct for player-controlled unit that exists in the game world.
+They consist in writing the logic for a player-controlled unit that performs some actions in the game world.
 Remember your favorite game.
 What if you could program the behavior of your character,
-and then see how it behaves under the control of your code?
+and then see how it behaves under your code's control?
 Interesting, isn't it?
-On this website you can do something similar, and from anywhere, anytime.
+On this website, you can do something similar, and from anywhere, anytime.

-This Rails app allows you to participate in [Code Game Challenge](https://habrahabr.ru/post/270953/) compititions.
+This Rails app allows you to participate in [Code Game Challenge](https://habrahabr.ru/post/270953/) competitions.
 You can play with other players or train with bots.
-App contains many interesting WEB techiques and features (check below).
+The app contains many interesting WEB techniques and features (check the list below).

 ## Lexicon
 **Strategy**
-Player's class that defines behavior of your unit (in out case unit is a wizard)
+Player's class that defines the behavior of your unit (in our case, a wizard)

 **Simulator (the processing system)**
-A system that performs simulation of game world based on classes written by players (Strategies)
+A system that performs a simulation of a game world based on classes written by players (Strategies)

 **Game step (simulation step)**
-The time in which the code of all players executed exactly one time.
+It is a world simulation resolution.
-At every step Simulator executes code of all strategies and processes behavior of their units.
+At every step, Simulator executes the code of all strategies and processes behavior of their units.
-On each step unit can walk and cast shells (every move spend energy).
+During this process, units can issue commands to walk and cast shells (each move costs some energy to perform).

 ## Features
 ### Game Sessions